maelys-mcardle/adventure/examples/ottawa/entities/world/streets.md

 The cross-walks are painted rainbow colours at the intersection with Somerset.

-There is a grocery store on this street.

 ### bronson: Bronson Street

 You are on Bronson Street.